Just Me, Redeemed

 Any book that she can get her hands on, she reads to him.
 As Max is recovering they spend much

 time talking.
 For Christmas he gives her a journal and tells her to write.
-He says,
+He says, “ Write.
+In my

 religion we're taught that every living thing, every leaf, every bird, is only alive because it contains